As Dutch churches shut, sacred art finds new use abroad

 The world's largest church has also experienced a global shift.
 In 1900, two-thirds of Catholics lived in Europe, but now two-thirds are found in Latin America, Africa and Asia.

-From 1970 to 2008, 205 Dutch Catholic churches were demolished and 148 more converted into bookshops, health centers, restaurants, apartments or other uses.
+From 1970 to 2008, 205 Dutch Catholic churches were demolished and 148 more converted into bookshops, health centres, restaurants, apartments or other uses.

 One result was a guidebook to help closing churches assess the value of their art and find other owners for it.
 Interest has spread among church heritage experts across Europe, so an English-language version is now being prepared.